 The Lurie Children’s clinical teams are taking the appropriate precautions to minimize the risk of spread of Covid-19.
 To make an appointment for your child at Lurie Children’s, please visit Lurie’s website.

 Ask for help.
 If your child struggles for a prolonged period of time, you may wish to set a healthy example by seeking outside support.
-Lurie Children’s Center for Childhood Resilience operates a Covid-19 call center (312-227-5300) staffed by nurses, social workers, and child life specialists who can help parents and caregivers with community referrals and resources.
-You may also visit the center’s website for additional resources regarding schooling, relationships, self-care, and more.
+Lurie Children’s offers helpful Covid-19 resources for families and operates a Covid-19 call center (312-227-4118) staffed by nurses, social workers, and child life specialists who can help parents and caregivers with community referrals and resources.
+You may also visit the Lurie Children’s Center for Childhood Resilience website for additional resources regarding schooling, relationships, self-care, and more.

 Lurie Children’s is the top-ranked pediatric hospital in Illinois.